 During the following offseason, McFarland suffered a knee injury at training camp which put an end to his career as an NFL player.

-Across his eight-year career, McFarland recorded 22.5 sacks and forced four fumbles.
+Across his eight-year professional career in which he won two Super Bowl rings, McFarland recorded 22.5 sacks and forced four fumbles.
 He played in 98 games for the Buccaneers, 11 for the Colts and in total featured in nine playoff games during his playing days, according to Pro-Football Reference.

 Shortly after his football career came to an end, Booger married his wife, Tammie McFarland.
 The pair wed in 2008 and have two children together.

 In post-football life, McFarland got interested in sports media.
-The former defensive tackle hosted a popular Tampa radio show up until December 2014.
-He then joined the SEC Network as a football analyst, before joining ESPN’s ABC college football broadcast team, while also featuring as a part-time guest on ESPN’s Mike & Mike.
+The former NFL player hosted a popular Tampa radio show up until December 2014.
+He then joined the SEC Network as a football analyst, before joining ESPN's ABC college football broadcast team, while also featuring as a part-time guest on ESPN's Mike & Mike.

 His first opportunity on MNF came as a sideline reporter, along with the aforementioned Booger Mobile, in 2018.
 He was promoted to color analyst in 2019, where he'd share the booth with NFL announcer Joe Tessitore, after Jason Witten opted to return to life as a football player for the Dallas Cowboys.